 DOG FRIENDLY HOLIDAYS

-by Colin Corlett
+by Colin Corlett on behalf

 With dogs holidays have to be chosen with care.
 Get it right and there is nothing better.
 An ideal holiday with the dogs has to be stress free.

 ||The cottage owners have to be sympathetic to the needs of dogs, the area safe with walks available both on the doorstep and nearby.

 Such ideal holiday homes are available up in the Cheviot hills of Northumberland.

 The College Valley has over 12,000 acres of unspoilt wilderness.
 It is also close to the beautiful sandy beaches around

 Some dog friendly points to look out for when booking